netdata/netdata/docs/dashboard/nodes-tab.md

 - View the node's status
 - Go to a single node dashboard, by clicking the node name
-- View information about the node, along with a button to display more in the right hand side bar
+- View information about the node, along with a button to display more in the right-hand sidebar
 - View active alerts for the node
 - View Machine Learning status
 - View Functions capability status